 The Saturday Community Meal provides a nourishing, complete dinner to the homeless, the needy, and the lonely in our neighborhood.
 Approximately 80 to 100 are our dinner guests every week.
-Come help us cook or serve the meal.
-It’s a grace-filled way to show love.
+Cooking or serving is a grace-filled way for you to show love.

 In the winter, our guests come in from the cold to enjoy a hot, home-cooked meal, along with fellowship, a friendly atmosphere, and often entertainment.
 Our Community Meals are lovingly served to seated guests, rather than our asking them to file through a serving line with plate outstretched.
 We often hear how welcome this simple touch makes our guests feel.
 It does mean your help is needed even more, though.

-Volunteers are needed on Saturday afternoons to set up (set tables, fold napkins, put out serving pieces, make coffee and iced tea–there’s a job to utilize everyone’s abilities), or in summer, to fill bags.
-Clean-up is finished by 6:15pm.
+Volunteers are needed on Saturday afternoons throughout the year to set up (set tables, fold napkins, put out serving pieces, make coffee and iced tea–there’s a job to utilize everyone’s abilities), or in summer, to help fill bags.
+Winter clean-up is finished by 6:15pm.
 Your help is needed, especially in the first shift, from 1pm till about 2:30.
 This program has been a blessing and joy to all volunteers.
 You decide how you’d like to participate.

 Do you find yourself at a loss for ideas when it’s time to buy another birthday or Father’s Day gift?
 The cost of one Saturday’s meal is between $200 and $250.
 Wouldn’t your mother be proud for you to donate in her name, giving her the opportunity to feed the hungry the way she once lovingly fed you?
 It’s a beautiful way to memorialize someone.